JanX2/ShortcutRecorder/README.md

             withKeyPath:@"values.ping"
                 options:@{NSValueTransformerBindingOption: [SRKeyEquivalentModifierMaskTransformer new]}];

-Setting key equivalent of NSButton using bindings:
+Setting the key equivalent of an `NSButton` using bindings:

     [self.pingButton bind:@"keyEquivalent"
                  toObject:defaults